fehenriq/nfse/README.md

 ## 🔨 Project Features
 - Automatically issue NFS-e
+- Download the issued NFS-e and send it by email
+- The email contains bank account details

 ## ✔️ Techniques and technologies used
 - Python
 - Selenium
+- PyAutoGUI
+- Pyperclip

 ## 🛠️ To open and run the project